 But after many years of use, I was starting to feel like the jacket wasn't cutting it anymore.
 Even in temperatures around 25 to 30, with layers underneath, I was still cold, and it's not exactly waterproof or even water-repellent.
 Wool does have some natural water resistance, but I decided it was time to replace it with something more winterized.
 The challenge was finding something that hit my targets for functionality, with style being a secondary consideration, but still important enough.

 I didn't want anything with down, because I already have that, plus I'm not a fan of the current trend in the styling of down outerwear (I can never not think of the Michelin Man).
-I did think it would be a good idea to get something with a waterproof shell, and also a hood; while I always wear a hat, and sometimes those behind-the-head earmuffs, there are times when the added protection of a hood would be welcome.
+I did think it would be a good idea to get something with a waterproof shell, and also a hood; while I always wear a hat, and sometimes those behind-the-head earmuffs, there are times when the added protection of a hood is welcome.
 I used to hate coats with hoods, but sometimes it's more important to be practical.
 But if I'm going to use a hood, I want it to have some insulation in it, and not just be a piece of fabric that rolls into the collar (because then what's the point?).

 I spent a couple of weeks browsing through multiple online stores, including outdoor outfitters I would never otherwise have reason to visit.
 I saw a lot of coats and jackets that were much more than I wanted to spend, and a lot of stuff I thought was quite ugly.
 I kept circling back to the standbys L.L.
 Bean and Lands' End.
 Bean has serious winter parkas, as well as a number of "3-in-1" jackets, but I didn't need or want to be able to separate the jacket into layers, and I found them to be a little overpriced too.